ARTEMUS

 After obtaining a customs bond, which is a crucial step in international trade, you have several responsibilities to uphold.
 Here are five key responsibilities you must fulfill:

-1. Timely Payment of Duties and Taxes: Ensure that you pay all import duties, taxes, and fees to U.S. Customs and Border Protection (CBP) in a timely manner.
+1. Timely Payment of Duties & Taxes: Ensure that you pay all import duties, taxes, and fees to U.S. Customs and Border Protection (CBP) in a timely manner.
 This includes staying current with any changes in duty rates and payment schedules.
 Failure to pay on time can lead to penalties and potential bond claims.

 2. Compliance with Customs Regulations: Stay informed about and adhere to all customs laws, regulations, and requirements.
 This includes accurately declaring the value, classification, and origin of imported goods, as well as complying with any trade agreements, restrictions, or special customs programs.